rtuszik/KoalaKeys/README.md

    python src/generate_cheatsheet.py
    ```

-3. Find your HTML cheatsheets in the specified output directory.
+3. Find the HTML cheatsheets in the specified output directory.

-4. Open `index.html` to view your cheatsheet collection.
+4. Open `index.html` to view the cheatsheet collection.

 ## Contributing